isabella232/pmp-support-site/docs/050_best_practices.md

 ### Embedded Media

 Sometimes it is not possible to provide urls to the actual media files.

 In that case, the producer can provide the html code to be used to embed a player for the media in a web page, or a link to a page to view/hear the media (e.g. a YouTube URL).

+A best practice for how to share embeds has not been established.

+Current suggestions include use of oembed type links, a new attribute on the video doc, or using the `contentencoded` attribute for the html to embed.